cognesy/instructor-php/docs/usage.md

 ### Partial results

-You can get define `onPartialUpdate()` callback to receive partial results that can be used to start updating UI before LLM completes the inference.
+You can define `onPartialUpdate()` callback to receive partial results that can be used to start updating UI before LLM completes the inference.

 > NOTE: Partial updates are not validated.
 The response is only validated after it is fully received.